logancoon26/da-financial-qa/README.md

 **Why RAG on top of fine-tuning?** Fine-tuning teaches the model *how* to reason about financial language.
 RAG gives it *which* document to reason about.
 They address different problems and are complementary.

 **Why sentence-boundary chunking?** Fixed-size token chunking cuts mid-sentence, losing context at boundaries.
 Sentence-aware chunking with overlap preserves context between chunks.

+**Why metadata-aware retrieval?** Pure semantic retrieval can surface chunks from the wrong company.
+Metadata-aware retrieval detects company mentions in the user query and filters FAISS candidates by company metadata, reducing cross-company contamination in generated answers.